Bahaeddin Şakir: Armenian genocide

 Based on this letter, Turkish historian Taner Akçam concluded that the Armenian genocide must have been ordered prior to that date.
+In Ardanuç, Şakir was almost killed during the Turkish counterattack in the Van.

+In 1916, Şakir and Provincial Governor Ahmed Muammer Bey issued orders to execute a labor battalion of 2,000 Turkish Armenian soldier.
+General Vehip Pasha was outraged by the massacre and ordered the courts-martial of Kör Nuri, the gendarmerie commander in charge of the labor battalions, and Çerkez Kadir, the brigand chief who carried out the killings.
+Both men were hanged.
+Vehip attempted to have Şakir and Muammer court-martialed.
+However, Şakir escaped arrest and Muammer was transferred out of Vehip's jurisdiction.

 Journey to Moscow

-With the Ottoman Empire's surrender, Şakir fled to Berlin via Sevastopol on a German torpedo boat with Enver Pasha, Talat Pasha and four other high ranking Unionists.
+With the Ottoman Empire's surrender, Şakir fled to Berlin via Sevastopol on a German torpedo boat with Enver Pasha, Jamal Pasha, Talat Pasha and four other high ranking Unionists.
 In absentia he was tried by the court nicknamed the "Nemrut Mustafa Divan" and was sentenced to death for waging war and massacring Armenians.
-From Berlin, Şakir and Enver traveled to Moscow to get Bolshevik assistance for the Turks in their war for independence.
+From Berlin, Şakir, Cemal and Enver traveled to Moscow to get Bolshevik assistance for the Turks in their war for independence.

 The journey there was troubled.
 Their first flight took off from the German border and crashed in the outskirts of Kaunas, Lithuania.
 Fortunately for the two of them they weren't recognized by journalists or the Allied forces stationed there until they were about to leave.
 Their return flight to Berlin also crashed.
 Enver's insistence to arrive to Moscow by plane costed them another plane crash in flight trials.
 Eventually Cemal Pasha joined them in Berlin, and using a plane that successfully passed flight tests they set off once again for Moscow.
 But hearing strange noises from the engine, Enver asked the pilot to turn back, and the plane disintegrated upon landing.
 While Enver was determined to make a grand entrance from the sky Şakir and Cemal gave up and instead joined a Russian prisoner of war convoy heading back to their homeland.
 After several more bizarre mishaps Enver finally met the two of them at Moscow (he came by land in the end).

 Şakir participated in the Congress of the Peoples of the East, which was held in Baku in September 1920.
 He was the Baku representative of the Union of Islamic Revolutionary Societies (İslam İhtilal Cemiyetleri İttihadı).
 After attending the congress of the organization held in Moscow in the spring of 1921, he returned to Germany.